Table of Contents

 - Why It’s a Problem: Cheesecake can stick to the pan, making it difficult to remove cleanly.

-- Solution: Use parchment paper and grease the pan sides lightly to ensure a smooth release.
+- Solution: Use parchment paper and lightly grease the pan’s sides to ensure a smooth release.

 Not Adjusting for No-Bake Recipes